CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 _Milestone 3 will be graded as follows:_

-* 4 points: Simulated maze mapping
+* 4 points: Simulated maze exploration
-* 4 points: Real implementation of the maze mapping
+* 4 points: Real implementation of the maze exploration
 * Up to 2 points for efficiency

 _Milestone 4 will be graded as follows:_